eing/eing.github.io/_posts/2016-01-28-Git-Pre-Commit-Hooks-Part1.markdown

 exit 0
 ~~~
 <h2>Creating an installation script</h2>
-To create an executeable script that developers can run to create a symlink to pre-commit.sh, and also to create the pre-commit.sh, here's an install_precommit.sh script.
+To create an executable script that developers can run to create a symlink to pre-commit.sh, and also to create the pre-commit.sh, here's an install_precommit.sh script.

 ~~~
 { echo "